 “Increasingly psychologists are recognising the strengths of anxious people.
 For example, there’s research showing that people more prone to anxiety are quicker to detect threats and better at lie detection.

-Quotes and image from post: Is being a worrier a sign of intelligence?
+Quotes and image are from post: Is being a worrier a sign of intelligence?

-Being highly sensitive and creative probably increases our vulnerability to anxiety, as psychologists Eric Maisel and Elaine Aron, among others, affirm.
+Being highly sensitive and creative probably increases our vulnerability to anxiety.

 I’m sure that has been the case for me, and I have had varying degrees of anxiety for most of my life.
 Getting older (and eating more healthy foods etc) has definitely helped, and now I am usually more calm and at ease than not.